 POLICE BRUTALITY AND OPPRESSION

 The police forces in the United States are essentially an occupation force acting to cow ordinary people into submission to the dictatorship of the rich.
 This may seem like an unjustifiably strong statement to individuals who have not experienced the police as a hostile force, as is the case for many upper middle class people.
-But for working class Americans, especially black and Hispanic and Native American working class Americans, this statement about the police is uncontroversial.
+But for working class Americans--and NOT just non-whites!--, especially black and Hispanic and Native American working class Americans, this statement about the police is uncontroversial.

 A retired Philadelphia police captain, Ray Lewis, described the police this way: